Catecholamines in Blood Test

 How To Prepare

-You may be asked to avoid the following foods and fluids for 2 to 3 days before having this test:
+You may be asked to avoid certain foods and fluids for 2 to 3 days before having this test, such as:

 - Amines.
 These are found in bananas, walnuts, avocados, fava beans, cheese, beer, and red wine.